nvinckier/tutorials/wiw-sync-instructions.md

     ![](./images/running.jpg)

-1. Check Outlook to ensure phones hifts have been successfully imported:
+1. Check Outlook to ensure phone shifts have been successfully imported:

 ## Add category to Outlook Master Category List

 1. After the first import, the appointments will show in the default color for the given calendar.
-To set a new category and select a nuique color, right-click one of the appointments and select `Categorize > All Categories`:
+To set a new category and select a unique color, right-click one of the appointments and select `Categorize > All Categories`:

     ![](./images/added.jpg)